Two-tone testing: Passive components

 Passive components such as cables, connectors and antennas, are generally expected to be linear and therefore not liable to generate any intermodulation.
 However, especially at high power, a number of effects can lead to non-linearity through formation of a metal–semiconductor junction at what is supposed to be a metal-metal junction.
 These effects include corrosion, surface oxidisation, dirtiness, and simple failure to fully make mechanical contact.
 Some passive materials are intrinsically non-linear.
 These include ferrites, ferrous metals, and carbon-fibre composites.

 Intermodulation distortion is a particularly difficult problem at the cellular base stations of mobile phone cellular networks.
 These have to deal with multiple transmissions at closely spaced frequencies and it is necessary to ensure that these do not interact with each other.
 A typical specification is that intermodulation products should not exceed −125 dBm in the presence of 40 dbm transmissions.
 This equates to a requirement for a signal to intermodulation ratio of 165 dB, an exceedingly stringent specification.
 To achieve this, materials and components must be chosen with great care and installation and maintenance done to a high standard.
 Likewise, two-tone testing of these components needs to be done with great care and precision since intermodulation products at these low levels can easily be generated within the test setup accidentally.

-There is an international standard, IEC 62037 "Passive RF and microwave devices, intermodulation level measurement", for measuring intermodualtion distortion of passive components.
+There is an international standard, IEC 62037 "Passive RF and microwave devices, intermodulation level measurement", for measuring intermodulation distortion of passive components.
 Testing to the standard ensures that specifications from different manufacturers are done under the same conditions and can be compared with each other.
 Militaries will typically use their own standards for testing.
 For instance US procurement contracts may specify MIL-STD-461.